markmelling/rl_collab-compet/Report.md

 ### TD3

-The TD3 agent produced an average score of 2.35 over 100 episodes
+Using the pre-trained model weights the TD3 agent produced an average score of 2.35 over 100 episodes

-The TD3 agent takes 100,000 steps to produce an average score of > 0.5
+An average score of 0.5+ is achieved after 496 episodes

 #### Plot of rewards during training
 ![Learning rate](images/tennis_td3_learning_rate.png)